 LEAs are recognized at five levels.
 Platinum, Gold, Silver, and Bronze Radishes are awarded to recognize LEAs with varying levels of farm to school programs.
 Honorary Radishes are awarded to programs that are just getting started and satisfy at least 1 criterion within the Bronze level or higher.
 LEAs that satisfy the Gold level for all ten criteria are awarded a Platinum Radish.
 An additional award, the Outstanding Award, is given to the district/LEA with the outstanding farm to school program.

-Learn about the impact the Golden Radish Awards has on state wide farm to school activities by reading our Farm to School Program Report.
+Learn about the impact of the Awards on state wide farm to school activities by reading the 2014-2017 Golden Radish Award Evaluation.

 Golden Radish Introduces New Award